What is Todd Chrisley's net worth and Salary?

 Arrest and Conviction: TLDR

-Unfortunately, in recent years Todd and his wife Julie earned an additional level of infamy after they were convicted on tax and fraud crimes.
-In 2019 Todd, Julie and an accountant were indicted by a grand jury on wire fraud and tax charges.
-The Chrisleys were accused of defrauding banks of $36 million using false bank statements, inflated personal financial statements and fake audits.
+Unfortunately, in recent years, Todd and his wife Julie earned an additional level of infamy after they were convicted of tax and fraud crimes.
+In 2019, Todd, Julie, and an accountant were indicted by a grand jury on wire fraud and tax charges.
+The Chrisleys were accused of defrauding banks of $36 million using false bank statements, inflated personal financial statements, and fake audits.
 The Chrisleys then allegedly used those funds to fund an extremely lavish lifestyle while not paying taxes.
-At one point Todd filed for bankruptcy so he could away from approximately $20 million worth of the debt.
+At one point, Todd filed for bankruptcy so he could get away from approximately $20 million worth of the debt.

 According to the DOJ: